 💶 A beer costs €5-7, a decent restaurant meal €15-25, and a coffee at the bar is €1.50.
 Aperitivo (drink + free buffet) runs €8-12 and is the best-value meal in the city.
 Metro day pass is €7.

-🎭 La Scala's opera season opens every year on 7 December with a black-tie gala that's televised across Italy.
+🎭 One of the most famous opera venues in the world, La Scala's opera season opens every year on 7 December with a black-tie gala that's televised across Italy.
 The city basically shuts down to watch it.

 Historic & Cultural Gems